Seramis/PHP_ActiveRecord/README.md

 ```

 So what is this model capable of?
 First it contains definition of the active record.
-Quite simple, probably doesn't need any more explanation.
+The definition contains only table's name and id field.
+Everything else is automatic.
 But then it gets interesting.

 It uses triggers to keep firstname and surname field value in proper format, that is every name starts with capital letter and the rest is lowercased.
 It is done in postGet triggers (to get proper values from DB) and preSet triggers.
 (So proper names are going in to the DB)
 It also uses preSave trigger to prevent saving, if saved e-mail does not include '@' character.
-(Triggers are mot required to be implemented)

 So...

 ## Triggers ##
 ActiveRecord has ability to execute different triggers.
+Triggers are completely optional.
 Triggers are (in order):

 ### Get ###
 * `_preGet(field_name)`